 The Dominican Ministry of Tourism has denounced what it sees as an overreaction to what it characterizes as coincidental.
 Many of the travelers have become seriously and abruptly unwell after ingesting a beverage from the room minibar.
 The FBI informed Fox News closing week that it assists Dominican investigators in searching into whether the tourists died of something apart from natural causes.
 The New York Post, mentioning the Dominican Ministry of Public Health, stated that investigators are engaging in checks on swimming pools, air-conditioning devices, food areas, and alcohol at two Bahia Principe motels in which three site visitors died.

-The newspaper said that the Dominican National Police in 2017 dismantled five labs used to manufacture alcohol not safe for human intake.
+The newspaper said that the Dominican National Police 2017 dismantled five labs used to manufacture alcohol that was not safe for human intake.
 Cox said he does not know if his mother, who had trouble getting cell and Internet provider from the hotel, had a drink from the minibar or someplace else in the hotel.
-He said his efforts to get answers to those questions from the lodge and Dominican government have been futile.
+He said his efforts to get answers to those questions from the lodge and the Dominican government have been futile.
 The U.S. State Department on Friday said of Cox’s demise: “We offer our sincerest condolences to the own family on their loss.
 We are intently tracking nearby government’s investigation into the reason for dying.”
 “We stand geared up to provide all suitable consular help,” the declaration to Fox News stated.
 “We refer you to the Dominican government regarding any ongoing investigation.
-Out of admiring for the circle of relatives contributors and cherished ones we can’t remark also.”
+We can’t remark without admiring the circle of relatives, contributors, and cherished ones.”